4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 London Eye opened in 2000, so I did not visit during my first trip to London, but eventually, I did.
 I loved the amazing view of my favorite London building: The Elizabeth Tower (aka Big Ben).

 The ride is not cheap, but if you are into great views and Ferris wheels, it is worth the money and time (it normally includes some standing in lines, so getting a fast-track ticket might be a good option).
 Check out prices for London Eye here.

 Lunch and Dinner: There are many options for dining along the Thames.
-You will find something for every budget and taste, ending your day at a restaurant at the Thames River is a perfect idea!
+You will find something for every budget and taste.
+Ending your day at a restaurant on the Thames River is a perfect idea!